sportsdunia logo

 Rob Edwards (Image credit: X/@LutonTown)

-Rob Edwards has already been handed over the status of “Legend” by the fans of Luton Town.
+The ex-Luton Town boss Rob Edwards has been handed the status of “Legend” by the fans of Luton Town for his outstanding spell at the club.
 He took a non-league team to the Premier League between 2014-2024.
 But unfortunately, they went back to the second division, focusing on defensive solidity and counter-attacking play.
 His man-management has united a squad with limited resources, earning Luton respect in the Premier League.

 7. Sean Dyche (54)